ThanatosShinji/onnx-tool/README.md

 ## Known Issues
 * Loop op is not supported
-* Tensor types created by onnx_tool are not correct

 ---

 ## Results of [ONNX Model Zoo](https://github.com/onnx/models) and SOTA models
 Some models have dynamic input shapes.
 The MACs varies from input shapes.
-The input shapes used in these results are writen to [data/public/config.py](https://github.com/ThanatosShinji/onnx-tool/blob/main/data/public/config.py).
+The input shapes used in these results are writen to [data/public/config.py](data/public/config.py).
 These onnx models with all tensors' shape can be downloaded: [baidu drive](https://pan.baidu.com/s/1eebBP-n-wXvOhSmIH-NUZQ )(code: p91k) [google drive](https://drive.google.com/drive/folders/1H-ya1wTvjIMg2pMcMITWDIfWNSnjYxTn?usp=sharing)
 <p id="results" align="center">